harplife/zettelkasten/language/formal_methods.md

 #define [Formal Methods](https://en.wikipedia.org/wiki/Formal_methods) are mathematical techniques for specifying, modeling, and verifying software systems to ensure correctness, safety, and reliability.
 - The point is to use logic and mathematics (as opposed to informal reasoning) to prove correctness of a system.
 - #define In theoretical computer science, an algorithm is [correct](<https://en.wikipedia.org/wiki/Correctness_(computer_science)>) with respect to a specification if it behaves as specified.
+- Properties of an execution of a computer program have long been formulated by giving [safety and liveness properties](https://en.wikipedia.org/wiki/Safety_and_liveness_properties).

 Formal methods employ a variety of theoretical computer science fundamentals, including :
 - Logic calculi